Introduction

 Establishing a Site

-Websites or social networking profile pages (also called accounts, fan pages, or group pages) are the centerpiece of any social media activity.
-The following are recommended guidelines for the establishment of a site.
-These can apply to a profile or fan page on a social networking site such as Facebook, a blog, a Twitter account,etc.
+Websites or social networking profile pages are the centerpiece of any social media activity.
+The following guidelines are recommended for the establishment of an account on social media.

 • Site administrators should be adults.